ChrisMJAndre/DisAflevering3/readme.md

 The reduce methode reduces the array to a single value, by subtracting the numbers in the array, starting from the beginning.

+##### How to run the program

+1. Cd to v3 folder
+2. Run "npm run seaport listen 9090"
+3. Open new terminal and cd to v3
+4. Run "Node multipleRouters.js"

 # Exercises regarding distributed shortest path

 ## CAUTION